-- 1. Connect the external display to an appropriate video connector on your computer, such as the VGA connector or HDMI connector. - 2.
+- 1. Connect the external display to an appropriate video connector on your computer, such as the VGA connector, mini DisplayPort connector, or HDMI connector. - 2.
 Connect the external display to an electrical outlet. - 3.
 Turn on the external display.

-If your computer cannot detect the external display, do the following:
+If your computer cannot detect the external display, do the followings:

-- For Windows 7: Right-click on the desktop, and then click Screen resolution → Detect. - For Windows 10: Right-click on the desktop, and then click Display settings → Detect.
+- For Windows 7: Right-click on the desktop, then click Screen resolution → Detect. - For Windows 10: Right-click on the desktop, then click Display settings → Detect.

-Connecting a wireless display
+· Connecting a wireless display